88lex/sasync/README.md

 <br>

 ###  Tips and Notes

+- sasync can be run with crontab or as a task in windows

+- sasync runs even faster if you use --max-age=1d or 1w.
+This is especially handy when running with crontab

 - sasync is designed to work with Google Drive as well as local drives as the source.
 It may work with other rclone remote types but has been tested mostly with gdrive.
 - When upgrading you can overwrite local files/changes by running